My First Photowalk With the iPhone 13 Pro

 - All my pictures were taken using Apple’s Camera app as I’m waiting for the next Halide camera app update to support the latest cameras features.

-- The 3x zoom makes a big difference and brings new use cases close at hand.
-I wish there was a 2x still available, though.
-The different between 1x and 3x is quite a bit.
+- The 3x zoom makes a big difference and brings new use cases.
+I wish there were a 2x still available, though.
+The difference between 1x and 3x is quite a bit.

 - The screen is certainly bright, but I still find it hard under the sun to browse recently taken pictures, for example.

 - About Apple’s ProRAW format: It’s my first contact with this new capability of the iPhone 13 series (which was introduced with the iPhone 12 last year).
 Sadly, I didn’t bother checking the camera settings, so all pictures were in a standard format.
 In a future Photowalk session, I’ll use the ProRAW format exclusively.
 I promise.

 My previous Photowalk was done using my iPhone 11 Pro.
 Overall, I think the iPhone 13 Pro upgrade was a good decision.
 However, it is more than an incremental upgrade.
 I believe this is the key: skipping a generation.
 Watch this space for my article about why I upgraded from the iPhone 11 Pro to the iPhone 13.
 You’ve got a glimpse at the reasons just now.

 The photomontage above is a selection of the best shots.
 One of the shots was processed, the one on the right, in black and white.
 The top left image is one of a fountain in a park if you are still wondering.